leahgarrett/image-management-system/docs/roles-and-permissions.md

 ## Roles

-### Maintainer
+### Admin

-Maintainers are the super-users of their Groups and granted the following scopes:
+Admins are the super-users of their Groups and granted the following scopes:

 ``` yaml
 media: